Insurance Education

 What Is A Covered Peril?

 A covered peril means you can file a claim for property damage caused by that particular peril.
 Your insurance carrier will be able to help you financially (though the claim will take other factors into account, such as your insurance deductible and limits).
+To ensure you're getting the best coverage, consider checking out Worth Insurance, where you can find tailored insurance options to fit your needs.

 Example Of A Peril In Insurance